braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/push_notifications/push_story.md

 Add the `-ObjC` flag to your project's Notification Content Extension in _Build Settings->Other Linker Flags_.

-## Step 5: Updating your Notification View Controller
+## Step 5: updating your notification view controller

 {% tabs %}
 {% tab OBJECTIVE-C %}